 Balance Sheet

 This statement provides a moment view of the financial situation of the business at the end of the fiscal year.
-It provides a clear view of the company’s financial soundness and general situation by including its assets, liabilities, and equity.
+It provides a clear view of the company’s financial soundness and general situation by including its assets, liabilities, key entries and equity.

 Income Statement